 Learn more about our clinic sites:

 The second practice site is the University Internal Medicine at Country Club Road practice, which is a premier Wake Forest Baptist Health-affiliated private practice.
-Residents work one-on-one with a faculty preceptor and mentor to develop skills in chronic disease management and preventive medicine.
+Residents work one-on-one all three years with the same faculty Strickland Scholar preceptor and mentor to develop skills in chronic disease management and mentorship in ambulatory care practice.
 Residents are members of a multidisciplinary health care team working with physician assistants, case managers, patient educators, visiting home nurses and other professionals who support the internist in providing excellent patient care.

 After getting a strong Internal Medicine foundation in the intern year, residents in the PC Track gain additional exposure to ambulatory medicine, with five main ambulatory PC Track requirements to complete.
 During their non-ward blocks, residents will have a fixed half-day of their continuity practice at Downtown Health Plaza and a fixed half-day at the University Internal Medicine at Country Club Road practice.
 They will have the same faculty mentor at University Internal Medicine for all three years to strengthen and build the one-to-one mentoring relationship.